sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 10. It may take 10+ minutes for the virtual machine to complete provisioning.
 You can move on to the next task while waiting for the SqlServer2017 VM to provision.

-### Task 4: Create SQL Server 2008 R2 virtual machine
+### Task 5 (Migrate to Azure SQL): Create SQL Server 2008 R2 virtual machine

 In this task, you will provision another virtual machine (VM) in Azure which will host your "on-premises" instance of SQL Server 2008 R2.
 The VM will use the SQL Server 2008 R2 SP3 Standard on Windows Server 2008 R2 image.

-> **Note**:  An older version of Windows Server is being used because SQL Server 2008 R2 is not supported on Windows Server 2016.
+>**Note**:  An older version of Windows Server is being used because SQL Server 2008 R2 is not supported on Windows Server 2016.

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.